-Adebayor ended the season with his best-ever tally of 30 goals in 48 games as Arsenal put up a credible title challenge that saw them lead the way for almost two-thirds of the season before ultimately falling four points behind eventual champions Manchester United, a tailing off most likely caused by the four consecutive draws in the aftermath of Eduardo’s horrific leg break at Birmingham in February.
+Adebayor ended the season with his best-ever tally of 30 goals in 48 games as Arsenal led the way for almost two-thirds of the season only to drop crucial points in the aftermath of Eduardo’s horrific leg break at Birmingham in February.

-Inevitably bigger clubs than Arsenal showed interest in their leading man, and though he was convinced to stay with a new contract, it always felt like a short-term fix to a potentially long-running saga, and so it proved in the summer of 2009 when he joined Manchester City’s oil money-fuelled revolution for £25million.
+Inevitably, other clubs began to show an interest in Arsenal’s leading man, and though he was convinced to stay with a new contract, a year later he joined Manchester City’s oil money-fuelled revolution for £25million.

 Labelled a traitor and ingrate by Arsenal fans, some of whom vandalised his car during his last season at the club, we all remember what happened at the reunion at the City of Manchester Stadium in September: after earlier stamping on Van Persie, he scored City’s third in a 4-2 win and then sprinted the entire length of the pitch to celebrate in front of the visiting supporters.